MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/create-web-roles.md

 ## Attributes and relationships

-The table below explains the Web Role attributes used by Dynamics 365 portals.
+The table below explains the Web Role attributes used by [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] portals.

 | Name                     | Description                                                                                                                                                                                                                                     |
 |--------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|